 - a.
-The slaughter plant must meet the American Meat Institute (AMI) Guidelines (as written by Dr. Temple Grandin).
-AMI Guidelines can be found at www.certifiedhumane.org under the Standards section. - b.
-The slaughter plant must be inspected by Humane Farm Animal Care's inspectors to verify compliance with the AMI Guidelines. - c.
+The slaughter plant must meet the American Meat Institute (AMI) Guidelines (as written by Dr. Temple Grandin with the exception of the allowance for ritual slaughter). - b.
+AMI Guidelines can be found at www.certifiedhumane.org under the Standards section. - c.
+The slaughter plant must be inspected by Humane Farm Animal Care's inspectors to verify compliance with the AMI Guidelines. - d.
 HFAC will also audit the slaughter plant for traceability to ensure that all the product that is labeled with the Certified Humane® logo originates from Certified Humane® farms.